 Federation was a remarkable political achievement.
 Colonies had jostled to protect their interests — New South Wales rivalling Victoria; and the smaller colonies fearing the larger colonies’ combined political power.
 But consensus had been reached.

-The British monarch remained the head of state but Australia was now self-governing and independent, though it retained close ties to Britain and its empire.
+The British monarch remained the head of state but Australia was now self-governing, though it retained close ties to Britain and its empire.
 Australians remained British citizens for many decades to come.
 The six states felt that they belonged together because they shared not only a continent but also a British background.
 Federation achieved an independence of sorts for Australia but the desire for independence does not seem to have driven the movement; more a desire for unification.

 In our collection